odoo/documentation/content/applications/sales/crm/pipeline/merge_similar.rst

 To compare the details of similar leads/opportunities, navigate to :menuselection:`CRM app --> Pipeline` or :menuselection:`CRM app --> Leads`.
-Open a lead or opportunity, and click the Doing so opens a Kanban view that only displays similar leads/opportunities.
+Open a lead or opportunity, and click the :guilabel:`Similar Leads` smart button.
+Doing so opens a Kanban view that only displays similar leads/opportunities.
 Click on a card to view the details for the lead/opportunity, and confirm if they should be merged.

 Merging similar leads and opportunities
 =======================================